tagline: From openSUSE

 Since LibreOffice suite as packaged in openSUSE 11.4 does not support KDE3, it is recommended to use packages from the LibreOffice:Stable repository, where the support for KDE3 has been enabled.
 The libreoffice-kde package installed from that repository enables the use of KDE3 file picker dialogs by the LibreOffice components.

-Under openSUSE 12.1 libreoffice-kde is available from the main repository.
+For openSUSE 12.1 onwards libreoffice-kde is available from the main repository.

 Mailing list